patriciagrau/wikipedia_article_analysis/notes.md

 - Made the script to call when processing the text (udparsing.py).
 - Saw errors in Catalan -> bad tokenising: it did not separate "l'enciclopèdia" ('the encyclopedia') or some brakets within titles.
+    - surprisingly, the article fusion does not happen in other texts!
+Check the Italy file parsed in Catalan.

 09/02